pwa-builder/pwabuilder-docs/_posts/tools/2018-02-03-how-to-package-mac.md

 categories: jekyll update
 ---

-  Now, you can package your app using PWA Builder online tool, or you can keep using the PWA Builder CLI Tools.
+At this time you can not build the MacOS app via the PWA Builder Web Site, so you'll need to build this app via the CLI tool.
 MacOS is supported in the [macOS platform module](https://www.npmjs.com/package/pwabuilder-macos) for pwabuilder.

 # How to Package MacOS using CLI Tools